 Tyson CFO arrested after allegedly falling asleep in wrong home

-Tyson Foods Chief Financial Officer John Tyson faces charges of public intoxication and criminal trespassing after his arrest in Arkansas early Sunday, which came a month after he was appointed to his position at the company.
+Tyson Foods Chief Financial Officer John Tyson faces charges of public intoxication and criminal trespassing after his arrest in Arkansas early Sunday, which came a month after he was appointed to his position at the world's second-biggest meat producer.

 The 32-year-old Tyson was booked and released later in the day, according to the Washington County, Arkansas, sheriff's department.